hphelion/docs.hpcloud.com/apispecs/nova/Volume Backup API Specification.md

 ## 2.1 Overview

 An overview of the backups service is available in [HP Volume Backups (overview)](https://wiki.hpcloud.net/display/iaas/HP+Volume+Backups+%28BOCK-1756%29#HPVolumeBackups%28BOCK-1756%29-Overview)
-*References to architectural details of the service.*

 ## 2.2 Conceptual/Logical Architecture View
-*Describe the logical components of the system and their responsibilities* The backups service consists of an extension to the Nova API and an additional Nova service which runs on volume nodes.
+The backups service consists of an extension to the Nova API and an additional Nova service which runs on volume nodes.
 The API extension is responsible for processing client requests and despatching them to the appropriate component in Nova.
 Information